juanbohner/Definetly_not_Gravitar/README.md

 It was developed by Ramiro Mantero and myself.

 To play the game, first you will have to download SDL2.
-After that enter in the terminal an run:
+After that, open the terminal, go to the directory were you saved the files and run:
 $ make
 This will create many .o files and an executable file called Gravitar.
 After that just type $ ./Gravitar in the terminal to execute the program and enjoy the game.